 In addition, smart city projects can definitely help city governments operate more efficiently and improve the quality of life for residents.

 Smart city applications improve some key quality-of-life indicators by 10 to 30 percent (McKinsey Global Institute analysis).

 Starting a smart city journey might seem scary and complicated, even for governments.
 If you are aspiring to become a smart city, to reduce costs or to contribute to sustainability and stand out from the other urban areas not only in your country but worldwide, then you can begin implementing several easy short-term projects.

-Here are three of the best examples of “first-step” smart city projects that can be completed by the end of 2019.
+Here are three of the best examples of “first-step” smart city projects that you can start and finish this year.

 1. Smart Benches

 Sixty-seven percent of today’s global population has a smartphone, which translates to 5.11 billion unique mobile users.
 The need to always stay connected is more important than ever before, and that’s why transforming public spaces so residents can have richer experiences is what governments should contemplate.

 One of the most common problems city residents have when they use public spaces is needing to charge a low-battery mobile device.
 Another challenge is when there is no free WiFi hotspot in the city when it’s most needed.
 Installing smart benches that use solar power can solve all the mentioned issues.
 Smart benches with solar harvesting provide the functionality to the users, and at the same time, the city government can monitor public space usage and foot traffic to continuously improve public spaces.

 According to the World Bank, street lighting energy consumption is an increasingly significant part of cities’ energy use and a growing burden on municipal budgets.